 Homestays are in typical middle class neighborhoods in the northern residential areas of London, generally about a 30-45 minute commute from Connaught Hall on public transportation.
-Most are within walking distance of neighborhood centers (Muswell Hill, Crouch End, East Finchley) that have shops, pubs, cafés, cinemas, etc. Hollins Abroad provides a transportation pass for the bus and tube system so you can travel to and from your homestay and classes free of charge.
+Most are within walking distance of neighborhood centers (Muswell Hill, Crouch End, East Finchley) that have shops, pubs, cafés, cinemas, etc. Hollins Abroad provides a transportation pass for the bus and tube system so you can travel to and from your homestay and classes (and anywhere else you wish to go in the city) free of charge.